Sanskriti Literature Awards

-Hindi and other Indian languages, published within the specified award period.
+in English, Hindi and other Indian languages, published

-as well as humour, satire, essays, philosophy
+biography, as well as humour, satire, essays, philosophy

 Last three years Awardees

 Thoudam Netrajit Singh

 a promising young voice in contemporary Punjabi literature.

 Her poetry has delicate rhythm, which enhances its